 Stewart described picking Mr. Tesei, who last November won an unprecedented 6th term as First Selectman, to be her running mate as “an absolute no brainer.”

-She said that during the Republican convention on May 11-12 she expect they will secure the necessary percentage for a place on the August primary ballot.
+Stewart said she expected they will secure the necessary percentage for a place on the August primary ballot.

 “We’re a team that complements each other well,” she said.

 Tesei, who had been backing Steve Obsitnik of Westport for Governor until he was tapped by Ms Stewart to join her ticket, described himself and Ms Stewart are moderates, both ‘very fiscally prudent.”

 He said that as a pair they have energy, experience and electability.

 Tesei said that having been elected three times in an overwhelmingly Democratically registered city, Ms. Stewart appeals to a cross-section of people.
 “After all, people vote for individuals,” he said.